DegreeDoctor of Physical Therapy (DPT)

 - On-campus interviews are granted to qualified applicants by invitation of the Admissions Committee, and are required for admission.

 - Admissions are rolling and decisions are made after each interview session and continue until the program starts.
 Applications received before the deadline will be given full consideration.
 Applications submitted after the deadline will be reviewed on a space available basis only.

 - International applicants and applicants with international degrees must have their transcripts evaluated for degree and grade equivalency to that of a regionally accredited US institution.
 See International Admissions for a list of educational credential evaluators.

 - International Applicants must submit the International Student Supplemental Application Form at time of acceptance to the university and not before then.

 - All applicants to UNE must be able to understand and communicate in English to be admitted to the university.
 UNE accepts several methods of English Proficiency, (see International Admissions.)
 If applicable, the TOEFL requirement must be completed and score received by the application deadline.

 - Official transcripts for in-progress degrees and other in-progress or planned prerequisites must be submitted to the Office of Graduate and Professional Admissions prior to matriculation.
 (This includes all degrees/coursework in progress and planned at the time of submission of the PTCAS application)

-The Admission Committee reserves the right to make changes or exceptions to the admission policies and procedures without notice when it deems such a decision is appropriate.
+The Doctor of Physical Therapy program and the DPT Admissions Committee reserve the right to make exceptions to the admissions criteria and to make changes or exceptions to policies and procedures, on a case by case basis, when it deems such a decision is necessary and appropriate.